Institute backs Australia’s move to ban engineered stone

 To bolster public health protection, the federal government will also ban the importation of engineered stone, adding an extra layer of enforcement at the border.

-Ms Melita Markey, Director of the Respiratory Health Institute said, “Recent research indicates that one in four stonemasons will develop silicosis, a potentially fatal yet entirely preventable disease linked to silica dust exposure.
+Ms Melita Markey, Board Member of the Institute said, “Recent research indicates that one in four stonemasons will develop silicosis, a potentially fatal yet entirely preventable disease linked to silica dust exposure.

 “While this ban is a positive step, we cannot forget the thousands already exposed.
 Many struggle to breathe, requiring lung transplants and facing premature death.
 Immediate public health funding for lung disease research and pastoral care is essential.
 We must ensure these workers and their families do not endure tragic deaths similar to asbestos victims, despite an asbestos ban.